vasyakrg/talostpl/readme.md

 sudo mv talostpl /usr/local/bin/
 ```

-After installation, you can run `talostpl` from anywhere in your terminal.
+After installation, you can run `talostpl -v` from anywhere in your terminal.

 ## Run